PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 ### 1. PostHog does more than frontend monitoring

 LogRocket is a frontend performance monitoring platform, but PostHog goes well beyond that to include features which are useful in a greater number of roles and teams.
-So, while LogRocket offers tools such as session recording, product analytics and performance monitoring, PostHog offers all these and more.
+PostHog offers all of the major features available in LogRocket, such as session recording and product analytics, as well as tools such as feature flags, A/B experimentation and SQL querying.

 LogRocket’s focus on frontend issues means it does offer a few specialist features which PostHog doesn’t currently replicate.
 However, for the vast majority of teams and organizations, PostHog offers greater value overall and is more widely useful.